 Several weeks ago our friend and pastor lost her first pregnancy to a miscarriage.
 It had been a difficult pregnancy up to that point already, and so the entire community was walking closely with her and her husband expectantly towards the birth of their son.
 It continues to be incredibly sad for them and their family as they grieve not just for the life of the child, but for all of the potential and promise that the child held within him.

 June 25, 2014

-I worked in Christian education for just a couple of years before I had a child of my own.
-It was remarkable to me how different my work began to look once I was a parent and could better understand the needs and perspective of parents and families within my congregation.
+I worked in Christian education for just a couple of years before I had a child of my own....

+This past week I have shifted into a new phase of ministry, which has necessitated saying goodbye to the congregation that I have served with joy over the past ten years.
+I was sad to leave, but excited for new possibilities.
 I was especially good at holding my emotions together over the entire transition, and though I am notorious for “losing it” in worship at the first sign of sentimentality, I held it together through all of my lasts—until it came to the last moment I would be at the church with my now eight-year-old son.

 From theological reflections to breaking religion news to the latest books, the Christian Century's newsletters have you covered.